Imran Khan to announce date of dissolution of assemblies on December 17 - ExBulletin

 “It’s so saddening that Suleman Shehbaz came back to Pakistan and spoke at a press conference saying he was a victim,” Khan said as he asked Prime Minister Shehbaz Sharif’s son the reason for the death. death of those involved in the case.

-“How did all the witnesses die of a heart attack in his money laundering case?
-Someone should investigate this case.
-Besides, Ishaq Dar also received a clean report. […] when asked for receipts of his income, he flew overseas on the prime minister’s plane.”
+“How did all the witnesses die of heart attacks in his money laundering case?
+Someone should investigate this matter.
+Additionally, Ishaq Dar also received a clean rating […] when asked for receipts of his income, he flew abroad on the prime minister’s plane.

 The cricketer-turned-politician said anyone who understands economics knows the first rule is to ensure political stability because markets cannot operate in uncertain situations.